Zhaopudark/PSComputerManagementZp/Tests/APIs/README.md

 - **Example**

     ```powershell
-    Remove-MatchedPathsFromCurrentProcessEnvPaths -Pattern 'Git'
+    Remove-MatchedPathsFromCurrentProcessEnvPath -Pattern 'Git'
-    # It will remove all the paths that match the pattern 'Git' in the process level env paths.
+    # It will remove all the paths that match the pattern 'Git' in the process level `$Env:PATH`.
     ```

-### Remove-MatchedPathsFromCurrentUserEnvPaths
+### Remove-MatchedPathsFromCurrentUserEnvPath

 - **Description**

-    Remove matched paths from the current user level env paths.
+    Remove matched paths from the current user level `$Env:PATH`.
-    Before removing, the function will check and de-duplicate the current user level env paths.
+    Before removing, the function will check and de-duplicate the current user level `$Env:PATH`.
 - **Inputs**

     A string of pattern.